 Oneika Raymond is the voice behind “Oneika the Traveller”, an award-winning travel blog dedicated to inspiring, encouraging, and empowering both women and people of color to see the world.
 She seeks to demystify travel for oft-marginalized groups in a disarming manner– often using her own experiences as a black female who travels extensively around the world to do so.

 Oneika was selected as a spokesperson and travel expert for Toyota’s “First Class” video campaign.
 The endeavor was wildly successful, with the video series garnering over 3 million views on Facebook alone.
-She has also been a brand ambassador for Coca-Cola.
+She has also been a brand ambassador for Coca-Cola and Star Alliance.

 Oneika has written for and been featured in major publications such as Condé Nast Traveler, The BBC, The Wall Street Journal, The Huffington Post, Essence, Ebony, National Geographic Traveler, Buzzfeed, and CNN.